Basics of Reputation Management Theory

 So by working hard to maintain a reputation for a specific attribute, a company often opens its own ‘territory’ in a market; an area of expertise where competitors might operate at a loss if they tried to enter.
 That means that establishing a strong reputation often cuts out a slice of the market pie just for you.
 An area of your field where you hold absolute dominion… and all because of something intangible that exists in the eyes of everyone else.
 Sounds nice, right?

-So how’s it made?
+So how’s reputation made?

 It all starts under the assumption that the public doesn’t know anything about you.
 For the sake of this discussion, let’s say you have a business named Happy Doggie Grooming and you handle services for man’s best friend.